Dane-Fisher/mqtt_packets/auth/auth.md

 You do that by sending this auth object **ALONG** with the downlink payload

-Then you will get the following series of topic responses back immediatly after sending a good command
+Then you will get the a series of responses back on the following topics immediatly after sending a properly formed command

 ```mqtt
 downlink_response/{property_id}/{source_application_token}/{qr}/{dev_eui}/{response}
 ```
-Where {response} can be any of the following
+*Where {response} can be any of the following*

  - auth_request_received - ack for the auth request
  - auth_request_accepted